 Using Excel VBA is going to be a bit technical - this is not very friendly for non-programmers among us.
 VBA works by running macros, step-by-step procedures written in Excel Visual Basic.
 To scrape data from websites to Excel using VBA, we need to build or get some VBA script to send some requests to web pages and get returned data from these web pages.
 It’s common to use VBA with XMLHTTP and regular expressions to parse the web pages.
 For Windows, you can use VBA with WinHTTP or InternetExplorer to scrape data from websites to Excel.

 With some patience and some practice, you would find it worthwhile to learn some Excel VBA code and some HTML knowledge to make your web scraping into Excel much easier and more efficient for automating the repetitive work.
 There’s a plentiful amount of material and forums for you to learn how to write VBA code.

 Automated Web Scraping Tools

-For someone who is looking for a quick tool to scrape data off pages to Excel and doesn’t want to set up the VBA code yourself, I strongly recommend automated web scraping tools like Octoparse.
+If you are looking for a quick tool to scrape data off pages to Excel but do not bother setting up the VBA code yourself, I strongly recommend that you try automated web scraping tools like Octoparse.
 With these tools, you can scrape data and export them into Excel worksheets either directly or via API.
-There is no need to learn to program.
-You can pick one of those web scraping freeware from the list, and get started with extracting data from websites immediately and exporting the scraped data into Excel.
-Different web scraping tool has its pros and cons and you can choose the perfect one to fit your needs.
-The below video shows how to leverage an automated web scraping tool to extract web data to excel efficiently.
+There is no need for you to learn to code.
+Pick one of the web scraping freeware from the list, and get started extracting website data immediately!
+Different web scraping tool has their pros and cons and you can choose one that best fits your needs.
+The below video shows how to leverage an automated web scraping tool to extract web data to Excel efficiently.

 Check out this post and try out these TOP 30 free web scraping tools